guardian/jr-api-gateway-workshop/Tutorial.md

     "hello world"
   }

 }
 ```
 The ‘handler’ function is the function that will be called when your lambda is invoked.
 You can name it whatever you want, but handler will do!

 9. Push to github, then go to https://teamcity.gutools.co.uk/admin/editProject.html?projectId=Playground

+10. Click Create subproject and select "Pointing to Github.com repository"

+11. Find your repository and select it

-10. Create subproject, give it a unique name
+12. Give the project a unique Project name

-11. Add a 'simple build tool (scala)' build step "

-12. Go to “Edit build configuration”

-13. Edit “sbt command” to: clean compile test riffRaffUpload

-14. Go to VCS roots, choose the root
+13. Once selected, a screen called "Auto-detected Build Steps" will appear.
+Click on the link in the small text below called "configure build steps manually"

+14. Select Simple Build Tool (scala) as the Runner Type

+15. On the "New Build Step" page that comes up, edit “Sbt commands” to: `clean compile test riffRaffUpload` and click save

+16. Go to Version Control Settings in the side menu and click edit on the VCS root that appears

-15. Show advanced options
+17. Show advanced options

-16. Set branch specifications to +:refs/heads/* (this allows all your branches from github to automatically build)
+18. Set branch specifications to +:refs/heads/* (this allows all your branches from github to automatically build) and save

-17. Check that branches are building by pushing to a new branch
+19. Check that branches are building by pushing to a new branch and navigating to your build through the Projects in the toolbar (your project will be under Playground)

-18. Create a riff-raff.yaml and add the following:
+20. Create a riff-raff.yaml and add the following:

 ```
 stacks: [playground]